jlandgre/Python_Synthetic_Experiment/Readme.md

   <img src=images/case_study1_2.png "Level-specific Inputs" width=600></br>
 </p>

-To run a simulated experiment, instance the SyntheticData Class and run its **create_experiment_procedure()** method.
-The output **SyntheticData.df_expt** dataframe contains the details, including simulated lab measurement results.
+To run a simulated experiment, instance the SyntheticExpt Class and run its **create_experiment_procedure()** method.
+The output **SyntheticExpt.df_expt** dataframe contains the details, including simulated lab measurement results.
 See the separate file, case_study1.md, for an example.

 <p align="center">
   Class Instancing and Data Output</br>